jkoestner/folioflex/README.md

 - [Installation Guide](https://jkoestner.github.io/folioflex/installation.html): Get started with FolioFlex in no time! 🛠️
 - [Usage Guide](https://jkoestner.github.io/folioflex/usage.html): Learn how to make the most out of FolioFlex. 🤓

-**🔬 Examples:**

-- [Portfolio Example](https://nbviewer.jupyter.org/github/jkoestner/folioflex/blob/main/notebook/portfolio_example.ipynb): Explore a sample portfolio and see FolioFlex in action! 📔

 **🎥 See It In Action:**

 - **FolioFlex Demo**: Visit a dashboard (https://invest.koestner.fun/) of FolioFlex and witness the magic! 🌟

+**🔬 Jupyter Notebook:**

+- [Portfolio Example](https://nbviewer.jupyter.org/github/jkoestner/folioflex/blob/main/notebook/portfolio_example.ipynb): Explore a sample portfolio and see FolioFlex in action! 📔

 **🤝 Contribute:**
 - Love FolioFlex?
 Feel free to contribute and make it even better!
 Every bit of help is appreciated. ❤️

-Full documentation can be seen here: https://jkoestner.github.io/folioflex

 Data sources:
 - https://pypi.org/project/yahoo-finance/